Video transcript: Big questions in agriculture need bigger experiments

 Video show water in the H flume.

-All of the water coming off the 12.5 hectares of land behind us is being channeled down to this H flume.
-Because we know the geometry of the front of this H flume, and where the water is being channeled through, we simply need to calculate the level inside that, the water level inside that, to be able to turn that into a flow rate.
+All of the water coming off the 12.5 hectares of land behind us is being channelled down to this H flume.
+Because we know the geometry of the front of this H flume, and where the water is being channelled through, we simply need to calculate the level inside that, the water level inside that, to be able to turn that into a flow rate.
 So coming through here at the moment on a drizzly day in the middle of the summer, we've got approximately 1/2 - 3/4 of a litre per second, but during a heavy rainfall event we can expect up to 100 litres per second coming through this flume.

 Video shows Bruce Griffith inside the research station.

 In here we have a range of sensors that measure the water quality parameters, so the water that is coming off the fields.
 The first one we have here is a dissolved organic carbon sensor.
 We'll take that off to have a look at.